I’ve written about prayer in Why we need to make up our minds about prayer and Why we should pray for healing from chronic illness.

 The next day the doctors told us she definitely wouldn’t be able to come home on that day.

-I’ve prayed specific prayers before.
-I’ve prayed exhausted prayers before.
-They haven’t been answered in the way I wanted.
-Do I know why God decided to answer my prayer that day?
-Why my sister didn’t need another operation, but my mum is still sick?
+They haven’t always been answered in the way I want.
+Do I know why my sister didn’t need another operation, but my mum is still sick?

 What can I say?
 What encouragement can I give?